PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 under distinct phase targets inside their original guards.
 The model-only callback contract and all four outer boundaries remain fixed.

+The next adjacent ExpandDims and flatten-HW Transpose/Reshape compatibility owners each return one rewrite counter, each has one production occurrence, and both receive the live Session LayoutState.
+Their results are currently discarded.
+Strict characterization fixes their order between the captured late-Concat fanout guard and the following NHWC-Reshape owner.

 The preceding final decomposed-InstanceNorm owner prevalidates every constant and tensor-shape plan, counts each candidate only after at least one planned write is applied, performs no pruning or topology mutation, and synchronizes